argumentcomputer/circom-scotia/README.md

 ### TODO list

-- [ ] Switch Nova to BN254/grumpkin cycle to make it work on Ethereum chain!
-This should be doable since Nova only needs DLOG hardness.
-- [ ] Write Relaxed R1CS verifiers in plonk/groth16 libraries (ex.
-Halo 2, Circom).
 - [ ] Generic big integers were replaced by `U256`, so currently we do not generalize to prime field of size greater than 256 bits.

 ### Credits

-Credits to the original [Nova implementation and paper](https://github.com/microsoft/Nova) by Srinath Setty/Microsoft Research, and the [Circom language](https://github.com/iden3/circom) from the iden3 team.
+Credits to the [Circom language](https://github.com/iden3/circom) from the iden3 team.

 The parsing and generation borrows judiciously from [Nova-Scotia](https://github.com/nalinbhardwaj/Nova-Scotia) and [ark-circom](https://github.com/gakonst/ark-circom), respectively.
 All the loading code is essentially copied over.
 The `wasmer` witness generator was copied, then retrofitted for support without `arkworks` libraries such as `ark-ff` or `ark-bignum`; these were replaced with `ff` and `crypto-bignum`.
 The other bits that glue everything together is original.